MicrosoftDocs/powerapps-docs/powerapps-docs/teams/employee-ideas-architecture.md

 1. A campaign can be duplicated using the **Duplicate** button on the campaign details screen.

-1. Selecting the **Duplicate** button sets the **gblSelectedRecordCampaign_FormValues** variable with the details of the campaign which is being duplicated (such as title, description, stat/end dates).
+1. Selecting the **Duplicate** button sets the **gblSelectedRecordCampaign_FormValues** variable with the details of the campaign being duplicated (such as title, description, stat/end dates).
 The cover image is set to blank.
 The title of the newly created campaign is appended by (1).

-1. The value of the **locVisibleCampaignCreate** variable is updated to true which displays the **conCampaignUpsert** container.
+1. The value of the **locVisibleCampaignCreate** variable is updated to true, which displays the **conCampaignUpsert** container.

-1. The User can make additional changes to the newly created campaign, and select the **Add Campaign** button.
+1. User can make more changes to the newly created campaign, and select the **Add Campaign** button.

 1. When selecting **Add Campaign** button, the updated fields are saved to the Employee Idea Campaigns table (**gblSelectedRecordCampaign** variable holds the edited campaign record).